Artist Development

 Interested but not sure if these programmes are for you?

-Join Artistic Director Jamie Hale for an online Q&A on Tuesday 24 February, 1-2pm, where they’ll chat you through the programmes and what they’re looking for in applications.
+Artistic Director Jamie Hale held an online Q&A on Tuesday 24 February.
+Unfortunately, due to technical issues, we don’t have a complete live recording of the event but Jamie talks through the programmes and what we’re looking for in the video below.

 Artist Rachel Gadsden stands on stage in a studio space with her arms outstretched.
 BSL performer Anna Kitson & musician Freddie Meyers stand either side of her, eyes downcast.
 They are all dressed in black.
 Behind them is a large, colourful and frenetic painting by Rachel.